empiricalstateofmind/blog/content/19-12-2014-gillespie-epidemics.md

     S &\xrightarrow{\gamma} I.
     \end{align}$$

-A susceptible node can meet an infected node and subsequently become infected itself with some probability **(1)** (contagion).
-A susceptible node can also spontaneously become infected by itself **(2)** (spontaneous infection).
+A susceptible node can meet an infected node and subsequently become infected itself with some probability (contagion) **(1)**.
+A susceptible node can also spontaneously become infected by itself (spontaneous infection) **(2)**.
 This accounts for any chance of becoming infected which is not accounted for in our model otherwise.
-The following code will run one simulation to get an feel for the dynamics, the class *SI_Simulation* will be discussed in detail later.
+The following code will run one simulation to get a feel for the dynamics, the class *SI_Simulation* will be discussed in detail later.

 {% notebook simulation.ipynb cells[3:7] %}